 You can also view commits of all branches with Commit Graph by clicking the Show all link.

 Labels with branches

-Awesome Graphs adds the branches labels that can be seen in commits messages.
-As you click a tag or branch label, the Commits page is updated and commits and Commit Graph of that tag or branch are displayed.
+Awesome Graphs adds the branch labels that can be seen in commits messages.
+As you click a tag or branch label, the Commits page is updated, and commits and Commit Graph of that tag or branch are displayed.